ZhichengSong6/ZhichengSong6.github.io/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/3h0RwY_tpGc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </p>

->**Abstract**—We present an open-source untethered quadrupedal soft robot platform for dynamic locomotion (e.g., high-speed running and backflipping).
+>**Abstract**-We present an open-source untethered quadrupedal soft robot platform for dynamic locomotion (e.g., high-speed running and backflipping).
 The robot is >mostly soft (80 vol.%) while driven by four geared servo motors.
-The robot’s soft body and soft legs were 3D printed with gyroid infill using a flexible material, >enabling it to conform to the environment and passively stabilize during locomotion on multi-terrain environments.
+The robot's soft body and soft legs were 3D printed with gyroid infill using a flexible material, >enabling it to conform to the environment and passively stabilize during locomotion on multi-terrain environments.
 In addition, we simulated the robot in a real-time >soft body simulation.
 With tuned gaits in simulation, the real robot can locomote at a speed of 0.9 m/s (2.5 body length/second), substantially faster than most >untethered legged soft robots published to date.
 We hope this platform, along with its verified simulator, can catalyze the development of soft robotics.
 >
 >In this project, My contributes are listed as below:
 >    **Hardware**: Designed and manufactured the whole robobt and the PCB board inside it.
 Designed a waterproof structure to allow the robot run under shallow water.
->    **Software**: Created the robots’ URDFs and simulated it in Pybullet to probe how the robot’s structure influences the agility of robot; Accomplished real-time >    on-board camera streaming in python.
+>    **Software**: Created the robots' URDFs and simulated it in Pybullet to probe how the robot's structure influences the agility of robot; Accomplished real-time >    on-board camera streaming in python.
 >
 >For more information please visit [Flexipod](https://boxixia.github.io/Flexipod/)